kairosity/mp2-tunnel-focus/testing.md

     ```"Value Error : background too few values for the property linear-gradient )"```
     However as [this discussion](https://stackoverflow.com/questions/12537546/w3-css-validation-value-error-for-gradients/12537684) explains this has more to do with the communication between the working version of CSS3 & the validator.

 - A number of warnings (434) were thrown by the validator referencing my vendor extensions.
-But as the [following discussion](https://stackoverflow.com/questions/52490004/what-are-all-of-these-w3c-css-validation-warnings-about) illustrates, this is to be expected.
+But as the [following discussion](https://stackoverflow.com/questions/52490004/what-are-all-of-these-w3c-css-validation-warnings-about) illustrates, this is to be expected, especially since I also used [Autoprefixer](https://autoprefixer.github.io/) to ensure good cross-browser compatibility.

 - The rest of the code validated.